Framing how leadership changes when thinking is no longer exclusively human.

 • Plausible answers can crowd out good judgment

-Many of these ideas are explored through Dogs of Labor
+Many of these ideas are explored through Dogs of Labor —

 A collection of short reflections on leadership, trust, and responsibility drawn from lived experience rather than theory.

-Stories carry what frameworks often can’t.
+Stories carry what frameworks often can’t: how trust actually feels in practice.